What you can do in 14 easy steps to protect your health and prevent the spread of COVID-19.

-I’ll get vaccinated and a booster when eligible.
+I’ll stay up-to-date on my immunizations and receive booster shots when eligible.
 I’ll urge friends, family, and colleagues to do the same.Click for more info

-I’ll get vaccinated and a booster when eligible.
+I’ll stay up-to-date on my immunizations and receive booster shots when eligible.
 I’ll urge friends, family, and colleagues to do the same.

 - Visit this site to find a vaccine near you